charmoniumQ/wf-reg-test/docs/icse_nier.md

   Software tends to break or "collapse" over time, even if it is unchanged, due to non-obvious changes in the computational environment.
   Collapse in computational experiments undermines long-term credibility and hinders day-to-day operations.
   We propose to create the first public dataset of automatically executable scientific experiments.
-  We explain how that data can be used to identify best practices, make continuous testing feasible, and repair broken programs, in order to increase the reproducibility of computational expeirments.
+  We explain how that data can be used to identify best practices, make continuous testing feasible, and repair broken programs, in order to increase the reproducibility of computational experiments.
 ---

 # Introduction